Catholic Liturgical Tradition

 Let's Get Specific

-Additional Content Available In addition to the Pentecost and Advent seasons, we have two sets of worksheets that are currently available.
-Due to their importance to the Faith, these two sets are not bound to any particular season and thus stand alone.
-They are available as follows:
+Additional Content Available Handing It On is based on traditional prayers and hymns of the liturgical year.
+In addition to handwriting packets for the liturgical seasons, we have other packets that are not bound to any particular season and thus stand alone.
+These are available as follows:

 The Ordinary of the Mass (cursive Latin)